jerb82/oopfinal/review.md

 Prevents resource leaks, double-free, use when invalid

 ---

+#### Why is it important?

+- RAII behavior prevents resource errors without any additional burden to the developer
+- Ensures proper behavior
+- Makes the resource much easier to work with, don't have to explicity `close()`

+Thus... all resources should be built with RAII behavior

+---
 #### How to implement?
 - Constructor: Allocate resource
 - Destructor: Deallocate resource